APISuite/apisuite-extension-ui-types/README.md

     npm version patch

 This will build the project, increment the version's patch field, commit these new changes and tag the commit.

+Then, don't forget the push the repo and the tags:

+    git push && git push origin --tags

 ### Generate documentation